thedhanawada/me/index.md

 ### **Soft Skills**
 1. Excellent written and verbal communication skills
-2. Innovative and Design Thinking
+2. Innovative and Design Thinker
 3. Adaptive and Collaborative
 4. Proficiency in Intercultural Communication